PygmalionAI/blog/src/content/posts/official_website_launch_and_updates/index.md

 I'm very aware some people don't have the means to support us financially, be it due to the USD being too expensive, or you're simply unable for myriad of reasons.
 It's fine.
 As long as you tell us on how to improve things, give suggestions on what you'd like to see, and in general, remain passionate for text generative AI then that's all I ask.

-Before I wrap things up, I'll allow my other co-founders have a say too.
+Before I wrap things up, I'll allow my other co-founders, and our only stakeholder currently Autometa, have a say too.

 ## Words from Alpin
 A warm thanks to the many members of the Pygmalion community, generously supporting this effort with their kind words and patience.
 You're all truly wonderful.
 Have a good one.